An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 3. Standard of Constitutional Review

-3.1 Any proposed constitutional settlement must be evaluated by whether it:
+3.1 Any proposed constitutional settlement must be evaluated according to whether it:

 (a) resolves sovereignty without dominance;